aicheye/aicheye/README.md

 ## Hi there 👋
-High school student @AYJSS 🍁

-Incoming Hons.
-Software Engineering @UWaterloo 🪿💛
+Incoming Honours Software Engineering @UWaterloo 🪿💛

 Passionate about competitive programming, robotics, and sustainable urbanism.